-For many patients, this might mean they only undergo a digital X-ray once per year, or even less frequently.
+For many patients, this might mean they only undergo an X-ray once per year, or even less frequently.
 For patients struggling with decay and other conditions, we may be required to administer X-rays more frequently to track progress and response to treatment.

 Digital X-rays give dentists insight into activity within teeth and below the surface of the gums ― information we cannot get from a simple visual inspection.
 We can spot bone loss, early signs of tooth infections and decay and misaligned incoming adult teeth ― all conditions whose negative side effects are lessened or reversed if treatment begins early enough.

 We take every precaution to make sure the children who receive X-rays at any of our three offices are completely protected during the procedure.
 X-ray technology has developed significantly over the past few decades.
 Today, children are exposed to much less radiation than through traditional film X-rays.

 Digital technology is more precise, allowing dentists to view minute details that would be impossible to see on older type X-rays.
 Also, digital X-rays are immediately viewable ― no need to wait for film to develop!
 So dentists and patients can view the results right away, and any necessary treatment can begin.

 Small children can sit on their parent’s lap during the X-ray procedure, and both are outfitted with protective lead bibs to limit radiation exposure.
 The beam of the X-ray is directed only at the side of the mouth, not to the whole body.

 Kid’s Dental recommends digital X-rays for first-time patients so our staff can establish a baseline for future care, but we will examine all aspects of the child’s medical and dental history before requiring additional X-rays in the future.